dseacombe/gatsby-foundation-blog/src/content/posts/2021-01-08-vue-and-bulma-activating-the-mobile-burger-menu.md

 ![](/assets/screenshot-2021-01-08-at-14.00.06.png){width=50%}

-Finally, you may want to apply some styling, as in teh image above.
+Finally, you may want to apply some styling, as in the image above.
 By default, the mobile menu is displayed on the left of the device.
 To move it to the right, add `is-pulled-right` to `class="navbar-menu is-pulled-right"`.

 You can add colour and padding to the burger bar menu items by amending `.navbar-menu.is-active`.